Cloudmersive/Cloudmersive.APIClient.NodeJS.Spam/README.md

 npm link
 ```

-Finally, switch to the directory you want to use your cloudmersive-barcodeapi-client from, and run:
+Finally, switch to the directory you want to use your cloudmersive-spamapi-client from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>
 ```

-You should now be able to `require('cloudmersive-barcodeapi-client')` in javascript files from the directory you ran the last
+You should now be able to `require('cloudmersive-spamapi-client')` in javascript files from the directory you ran the last
 command above from.

 #### git